-Maruti Vitara Brezza Price: The sub-4m SUV is priced from Rs 7.51 lakh to Rs 11.25 lakh (ex-showroom Delhi).
+Maruti Vitara Brezza Price: It is priced between Rs 7.84 lakh and Rs 11.49 lakh (ex-showroom Delhi).

-Maruti Vitara Brezza Engine and Transmission: The sub-compact SUV is equipped with a 1.5-litre petrol engine (105PS/138Nm), paired to either a 5-speed manual transmission option or a 4-speed AT gearbox.
+Maruti Vitara Brezza Engine and Transmission: The sub-compact SUV is equipped with a 1.5-litre petrol engine (105PS/138Nm), paired with a standard 5-speed manual.
+An optional 4-speed AT is also available.

-Maruti Vitara Brezza Safety: Safety features include dual front airbags, ABS with EBD, and rear parking sensors.
+Maruti Vitara Brezza Safety: Maruti has equipped it with dual front airbags, ABS with EBD, and rear parking sensors.

 |Vitara Brezza LXI1462 cc, Manual, Petrol, 17.03 kmpl2 months waiting||Rs.7.84 Lakh*|